Naunett/cars_project/README.md

 After that I created two variants of the algorthm to compare user's car to the cars in my database: first uses only one (main) photo of every car, second uses all the images available for every car.
 In the core of these algorithms there is cosine similarity, which should be the highest for the cars that are the most alike.

 I created web-interface using StartBootstrap and Flask.
 The user can submit the URL to an image of the car he likes and can see the options for the cars he can buy from Craigslist.

+* readme will be expanded *